abhishekgoyal-a11y/email-sender-gui/README.md

 # Email sender GUI App
+It is an email sender.
+This GUI can send bulk number of files (Max.
+Size 35Mb).The program can send via SMTP server.
+# How it works

 This is a email sender gui ,the work is simply to send an email without using gmail website or from an app.we can send text as well as file upto 35mb
 Here i have used python language, library used here is smtp ,tkinter,time etc..
 New features are: